-The Pennsylvania State Grange was organized in September 1873, and has a proud history of accomplishment over nearly 150 years of service.
+The Pennsylvania State Grange was formally founded in September 1873 at an organizational meeting held in the city of Reading, and has a proud history of accomplishment over nearly 150 years of service.
 The State Grange History Committee is committed to both preserving important records of the organization and making that historical information more readily accessible to interested readers, both members of the organization and visitors to this website.
-In the coming months, we will be posting a much more information to this page.
+More historical information will be added as it becomes available.

 Since that first Grange started in 1871, a total of 2,110 local community (Subordinate) Granges have been organized in the state of Pennsylvania.
 Grange numbers are assigned within each state by the National Grange chronologically by date of organization and a charter is issued to the local chapter.
 Many of Pennsylvania's local Granges continue to be active in their respective communities today, while others have disbanded, been declared dormant or consolidated with or into other local Granges.

 Much more historical information may be found on the following pages:

 - Historical Highlights by Terms of State Grange Masters/Presidents

 - Brief History Slide Program

 Future additions to this site will include digitized files of the charter applications for all Granges organized in Pennsylvania, State Grange Executive Committee minutes, officers' registers and the printed histories of the State Grange published at the 50th, 75th, 100th and 125th anniversaries.